-COVID-19 Quarantine arrangements for domestic helpers arriving to Hong Kong from the Philippines and Indonesia
+Requirements for domestic helpers arriving to Hong Kong

 We do our best to keep our articles up-to-date.
 Please double-check with the relevant organisations directly for the latest.

-What are the Quarantine requirements for domestic helpers arriving from the Philippines and Indonesia?
+What are the Boarding & Quarantine requirements for domestic helpers arriving from the Philippines and Indonesia?

-- Please FIRST read boarding and entry requirements carefully: Can domestic helpers from the Philippines and Indonesia travel to Hong Kong?
+Please FIRST read boarding and entry requirements carefully in this article: Can domestic helpers from the Philippines and Indonesia travel to Hong Kong?

 Health Declaration System

-All inbound travellers are required to submit a health declaration form.
-Travellers can submit the form online.
+All inbound travellers are required to submit a health declaration form before boarding their flight to Hong Kong (within 3 days before scheduled arrival time into Hong Kong).
+Travellers must submit the form online.
 After submitting the online form, the system will generate a QR code.
-Please save the result and show it to the border control point staff upon entering Hong Kong.
-The QR code is valid for 48 hours for arrival via Hong Kong International Airport (For arrival via land control points, the QR code is valid for 24 hours).
+Please save the QR code and show it to the ground staff upon boarding the flight and also to the border control point staff upon entering Hong Kong.
+The QR code is valid for 96 hours for arrival via Hong Kong International Airport (For arrival via land control points, the QR code is valid for 24 hours).

 If travellers have problems with the online form (e.g.no applicable mobile device), they can ask for assistance from staff of the Department of Health upon arrival in Hong Kong.